corytodd/jirachat/README.md

 The Slack integration is adapted from https://github.com/daikikohara/enotify-slack

-There is are a ton of things that could be done to improve this so feel free to contribute.
+There are a ton of things that could be done to improve this so feel free to contribute.

+How to work with the Slack service
 ```
 // Slack Sample Handler
 func SendSlack(w http.ResponseWriter, r *http.Request) {